Mc-Zen/quill/docs/guide/quill-guide.typ

   ```
 )

 First, the call to `annotate()` asks for the $x$ coordinates of the second and forth column and the $y$ coordinate of the zeroth row (first wire).
 The draw callback function then gets the corresponding coordinates as arguments and uses them to draw a brace and some text above the cells.
+Optionally, you can specify whether the annotation should be drawn above or below the circuit by adding `z: above` or `z: "below"`.
+The default is `"below"`.

-Note, that the circuit does not know how large the annotation is.
-If it goes beyond the circuits bounds, you may want to adjust the parameter `circuit-padding` of #ref-fn("quantum-circuit()") appropriately.
+Note, that the circuit does not know how large the annotation is by default.
+For this reason, the annotation may exceed the bounds of the circuit.
+This can be fixed by letting the callback return a dictionary with the keys `content`, `dx` and `dy` (the latter two are optional).
+The content should be measurable, i.e., not be wrapped in a call to `place()`.
+Instead the placing coordinates can be specified via the keys `dx` and `dy`.

 Another example, here we want to obtain coordinates for the cell centers.
 We can achieve this by adding $0.5$ to the cell index.
 The fractional part of the number represents a percentage of the cell width/height.